anindyadas2001/PetCareManager/README.md

 **Spring PetCare Manager** improves the [Referance App](https://github.com/anindyadas2001/spring-petclinic) which was a application built with Spring Boot, designed for managing pet care services like appointments, veterinarian schedules, and pet records.
 It adds a robust DevOps Pipeline to make the app deliverable.
 ```
-The project will be completed by 24th October***
+The project will be completed by 24th October.
-As per the <directory-map.txt> all files to be uploaded soon.
+>> As per the <directory-map.txt> all files to be uploaded soon.
 ```

 ## ➡️ Further Developments are made in this repository: